How are low crude prices affecting you?

 Royalty Holder in McMullen County, checks tapering down to nothing, no new wells scheduled by Petrohaak/BHP Billiton, and Wapiti/Clearly Energy.
 I’m sick of the Big Oil companies not using their considerable leverage,

-to fight what the saudis are doing to the price of oil.
+to fight what the Saudis are doing to the price of oil.
 They appear impotent.
-Where is the "fighting American spirit"?
-Did obama destroy it?
+Where is the “fighting American spirit”?
+Did Obama destroy it?

 Checks still coming.
-Six new wells coming on line in Dec. and Jan. have overcome reduced crude prices, making our net royalty income at least equal to that before the bust.
+Six new wells coming on line in December and January have overcome reduced crude prices, making our net royalty income at least equal to that before the bust.
 No existing wells have been shut down.
 We are in the Bakken.
 Drilling on planned new wells has not started and maybe never will.
 We hope our primary oil company knows what they are doing.

 Our royalty checks (Properties in Andrews County, Texas) have been slashed by 50% and the mineral interest property tax appraisals have been slashed by 50%.
 Since the oil price collapse, companies interested in purchasing our mineral rights via letters have dropped from 3-4 monthly to one every 4 months.
 Simply put, any purchases of mineral interests within the past few years are now in the loss category.

 This is nothing unusual folks.
 The oil and gas industry always goes up and down.
-I've been working in it since 1982 and, for as long as I can remember, oil and gas has never changed it's movements.
+I’ve been working in it since 1982 and, for as long as I can remember, oil and gas has never changed its movements.

 We don’t think the company is bankrupt, we are not confused, and the checks are still coming.

-They are, however much smaller, understandable.
+They are, however, much smaller, understandable.

-We were fortunate to have received royalty payments, and expect to continue receiving them.
+We were fortunate to have received royalty payments and expect to continue receiving them.
 It was not our only source of income, so we are not hurting as much as other people.

-Key word "strong energy companies" What if my small owner/operator doesn't qualify as strong? will they find residual benefits from the scenario you mentioned? thanks.
+Key word “strong energy companies.”
+What if my small owner/operator doesn’t qualify as strong?
+Will they find residual benefits from the scenario you mentioned?
+Thanks.

 Martha McMorries said:

 Obviously, US banks are preparing for a massive US energy revolution.
-Yesterday, "Bank of American hired Brad Hutchinson from Barclays Plc to co-head its Americas energy investment banking business.
-The Barclays investment banking franchise has been a powerhouse in energy investment banking."
-Bank of America will loan money to strong energy companies that survive the current downturn. http://www.reuters.com/article/2015/06/01/moves-bank-of-america-hut...
+Yesterday, “Bank of America hired Brad Hutchinson from Barclays Plc to co-head its Americas energy investment banking business.
+The Barclays investment banking franchise has been a powerhouse in energy investment banking.”
+Bank of America will loan money to strong energy companies that survive the current downturn.

-agreed.
+Agreed.
 Having worked within the industry, this is a given.
-However operators should not be allowed to withhold payments to royalty owners because they were leveraging with mineral owners money.
-Not our problem. ...... or is it? hmmmph lesson learned, don't lease to small company.
+However, operators should not be allowed to withhold payments to royalty owners because they were leveraging with mineral owners’ money.
+Not our problem… or is it?
+Hmmmph.
+Lesson learned, don’t lease to small company.

 Martha McMorries said:

 This is nothing unusual folks.
 The oil and gas industry always goes up and down.
-I've been working in it since 1982 and, for as long as I can remember, oil and gas has never changed it's movements.
+I’ve been working in it since 1982 and, for as long as I can remember, oil and gas has never changed its movements.